cdevshub/afero-devdocs/docs/LinuxSDK-PotencoBBGWApp.md

 After the system boots, you can type `**app**` at the command prompt and the application will run.
 However, it won’t **do** anything until you have pushed a new profile to your Potenco device that includes two new attributes.
 Use the Afero Profile Editor to create a new Profile that defines these attributes.
 You can read details on using the Profile Editor in the [Profile Editor User Guide](../Projects), but the specific instructions follow:

-1. Open the latest version of the Afero Profile Editor and sign in with your Afero developer account.
+**1.** Open the latest version of the Afero Profile Editor and sign in with your Afero developer account.
 (Download for either [Windows](http://cdn.afero.io/latest-ape/win) or [macOS](http://cdn.afero.io/latest-ape/mac).)

-2. On the Startup window, select
+**2.** On the Startup window, select NEW.

-   NEW

-   .
 On the New Project dialog, complete the fields as follows:

 - **Module Type**: Potenco
 - **Device Type Name**: MyApp (or any name you prefer)
 - **Project Folder**: Default location is fine
 - **Create Subfolder using Device Type Name**: Leave selected

 Select the CREATE button.

-3. On the DEFINE THE DEVICE TYPE window that appears, add a DESCRIPTION if you wish then select the SAVE button in the upper-right.
+**3.** On the DEFINE THE DEVICE TYPE window that appears, add a DESCRIPTION if you wish then select the SAVE button in the upper-right.

-4. Select

-   ATTRIBUTES

-   in the left-hand Navigation pane.
-On the

-   DEFINE THE MCU ATTRIBUTES

-   window, complete the fields as follows:
+**4.** Select  ATTRIBUTES in the left-hand Navigation pane.
+On the  DEFINE THE MCU ATTRIBUTES window, complete the fields as follows:

 - **Supported Network Interfaces**: Select Wi-Fi and WAN
 - **Device Configuration**, **Receive UTC Time**: Leave deselected

-   - Device Attribute

-     \- Create two MCU attributes using the
+- **Device Attribute** - Create two MCU attributes using the +DEVICE ATTRIBUTE button:

-     +DEVICE ATTRIBUTE

-     button:

     - **MCU attribute ID 1** - Name: int8, Data Type: SINT8, Default Value: 0, Operations: Read and Write
     - **MCU attribute ID 2** - Name: int32, Data Type: SINT32, Default Value: 0, Operations: Read and Write

 Select the SAVE button in the upper-right.

-5. Select

-   UI CONTROLS

-   in the left-hand Navigation pane.
-On the

-   DEFINE THE UI CONTROLS

-   window, define two Value controls that will simply store and show the values to the app:
+**5.** Select UI CONTROLS in the left-hand Navigation pane.
+On the DEFINE THE UI CONTROLS window, define two Value controls that will simply store and show the values to the app:

-   1. First, define two attribute options using the
+5a.
+First, define two attribute options using the +ATTRIBUTE OPTION button in the right-hand pane:

-      +ATTRIBUTE OPTION

-      button in the right-hand pane:

 - **int8** - Attribute: int8, Label: int8, leave remaining fields as shown
 - **int32** - Attribute: int32, Label: int32, leave remaining fields as shown

-   2. Next, define two controls using the
+5b.
+Next, define two controls using the  +CONTROL button:

-      +CONTROL

-      button:

 - **Value control 1** - Attribute Option: int8, Control Type: Value, leave remaining fields as shown
 - **Value control 2** - Attribute Option: int32, Control Type: Value, leave remaining fields as shown

 Select the SAVE button in the upper-right.

-6. Select

-   UI CONTROL GROUPS

-   in the left-hand Navigation pane.
-On the

-   DEFINE THE UI CONTROL GROUPS
+**6.** Select UI CONTROL GROUPS in the left-hand Navigation pane.
+On the DEFINE THE UI CONTROL GROUPS window:

-   window:

-   1. Select the + button to create a new group.
+6a.
+Select the + button to create a new group.

-   2. Name your control group as you wish by first selecting “New Group” then editing the name.
+6b.
+Name your control group as you wish by first selecting “New Group” then editing the name.

-   3. Drag both Value controls from the right-hand pane into the group box.
+6c.
+Drag both Value controls from the right-hand pane into the group box.

 Select the SAVE button in the upper-right.

-7. Select

-   PUBLISH

-   in the left-hand Navigation pane.
-On the
+**7.** Select PUBLISH in the left-hand Navigation pane.
+On the PUBLISH window:

-   PUBLISH

-   window:

-   1. Select the checkbox adjacent to your Potenco device name.
+7a.
+Select the checkbox adjacent to your Potenco device name.
-   2. Select the PUBLISH button.
+7b.
+Select the PUBLISH button.
 Your Profile will be published to your Potenco; monitor progress by watching the DEVICE ACTIVITY pane.
-   3. Once published, you can close the Afero Profile Editor.
+7c.
+Once published, you can close the Afero Profile Editor.

 ### Step 12.
 Open the App on the Device

-On the Potenco device, invoke the app by typing `**app**` at the command prompt.
+On the Potenco device, invoke the app by typing **app** at the command prompt.
 It will look like the program is hanging, but it is waiting for the Wi-Fi signal strength to change.
 When it changes, an event is generated that the code will see and respond to by setting attribute 2 value to 8.
 To make this happen, you can simply cup your hands over the Wi-Fi antenna.
 What you will see is the app suddenly showing a value of 8 for the attribute ID 2 value.

 ## Using the Ready-Made Example App